Corionis/CorionisServiceManager/docs/help.md

 ### Downloading The EXE Only
  * Installer and installation are not really needed.
  * Do not mix installer and .exe versions in the same directory.

+### Frequently Asked Questions
+ * What to do if CSM comes up off the visible screen.
+There's a bug written on this one.
-   - What to do if you overwrite an older installation with a downloaded .exe.
+ * What to do if you overwrite an MSI installation with a downloaded .exe.

 <br/>
 <br/>